Musicians

 noah seitz with cello

-Noah Seitz, a Corvallis native, completed his Bachelors Degree in Cello Performance at the UMKC Conservatory of Music in 2001.
+Noah Seitz, a Corvallis native, completed his Bachelors Degree in Cello Performance at the University of Missouri-Kansas City Conservatory of Music in 2001.
 He then returned to Oregon as a Graduate Teaching Assistant at the University of Oregon.
-He is a member of the Eugene Symphony and the Oregon Mozart Players, and regularly performs with the OSU Symphony, Camerata Musica Chamber Music Series in Salem, Chintimini Chamber Music Festival, and various Oregon ensembles.
-Noah is adjunct professor of cello and chamber music at Pacific University.
-He has performed as featured soloist with Willamette Valley Symphony, Salem Philharmonia, Pacific University Philharmonic and the U of O Symphony.
-Beyond music, Noah holds a Private Pilot license, and loves anything to do with aviation.
+He is a member of the Eugene Symphony and the Oregon Mozart Players, and regularly performs with the Corvallis-OSU Symphony, Camerata Musica Chamber Music Series in Salem, Chintimini Chamber Music Festival, and various Oregon ensembles.
+He also serves as the President of the Board for Camerata Musica Chamber Music Series in Salem.

 Issac Beu, clarinet